Creative Strategy Tips

 Out of all the fun-loving activities ‘watching movies in a theatre’ is surely my favorite.
 Especially the science fictions with the special effects and extraordinary cinematography which are not to be missed.
 And discussing the movie review after watching it, completes your visual treat.

 I can fairly recall one of these conversations I had in recent years with my cousin.
 Both of us were totally mesmerized after watching Interstellar in a three-dimensional form on the big screen.
 After a lot of praising of the Nolan brothers’ phenomenal work, this is where it started getting unpleasant for me.

 She said “The world needs such people.
 In fact only such people, not the ordinary ones like you and me.
 Can we even imagine such a thing ever?
 Or create something even one percent close to that?
 Being common just limits everything.
 We come, survive & leave this planet one day with nothing that we can be remembered for.
 What a shame!
 Waste of life & waste of……..” the pessimistic whining was gradually getting on my nerves.

 I had to cut her right there and ask what exactly she meant and why compare these two totally different things?
-And after an hour of chat, all I could get was the similar kind of viewpoint with a lot of self-criticism and negativity.
+And after an hour of chat, all I could get was a similar kind of viewpoint with a lot of self-criticism and negativity.
 I said nothing and decided to answer this with the best tool I can use.
 Clearly, because my cousin wasn’t the only one to be answered.
 Somewhere I had this urge to alter the vision of everyone who felt this way.
 It has always made me restless to hear statements like ‘Only painters, artists or people in the advertising industry ought to be a creative strategy.’

 A few years of reading has helped me a great deal to learn some eye-opening lessons.
 These lessons along with some practical experiences have encouraged me to make this attempt.
-Hope in some way you find this useful.

-7 tips of creative strategy
+Given below are the 7 tips of creative strategy: